gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Kotlin DSL v0.16 also includes Kotlin 1.2.31, a more consistent API, better IDE support, and more.
 See details and examples in the [Kotlin DSL v0.16 release notes](https://github.com/gradle/kotlin-dsl/releases/tag/v0.16.3).

 Last but not least, the **IDEA Gradle Plugin now automatically marks Java resources directories** as resources in the IDEA module definitions.
-This behavior can be customized; see an example.
+This behavior can be customized; [see the DSL](dsl/org.gradle.plugins.ide.idea.model.IdeaModule.html).

 We hope you will build happiness with Gradle 4.7, and we look forward to your feedback [via Twitter](https://twitter.com/gradle) or [on GitHub](https://github.com/gradle).